Azerbaijan / Azərbaycan Respublikası – Let’s explore here

 Mountains in Azerbaijan

-On our current travels we’ll hopefully be travelling into the country from Georgia, driving across the border.
-As the border is currently closed for incoming vehicles, we’re on hold for this part of the journey – see our blog for more information.
+On our planned Azerbaijan road trip we’ll hopefully be travelling into the country from Georgia, driving across the border.
+However, as the border is currently closed for incoming vehicles, we’re on hold for this part of the journey – see our blog for more information.
 If the border does open, we will then travel across the Caspian Sea to Kazakhstan and the rest of the Stans.
 If not, there is also the opportunity (although expensive) to ship our car to Azerbaijan and fly in from Georgia.

 Hopefully this will improve our knowledge of this intriguing and beautiful country, and enable us to meet some interesting people.
 We’ll be updating this page at that time – don’t forget to check back 🙂